 You may need to provide proof of the last time you repaired or re-did your roof, information about the materials used, and photos of damage to your roof.
-Your insurance adjuster will want to know whether the damage might have been due to wear and tear, or due to a sudden event like a fallen tree branch or storm.
+Your insurance adjuster will want to know whether the damage might have been due to wear and tear or a sudden event like a fallen tree branch or storm.

-Recently, new Florida laws took effect July 1, 2021.
-These laws centered around roof claims, roof damage claim, and roofing contractors.
-The insurance companies were able to get politicians to help them enforce tighter regulations which will make it more difficult for a homeowner to file a roof claim against their insurance company.
+Recently, new Florida laws took effect on July 1, 2021.
+These laws centered around roof claims, roof damage claims, and roofing contractors.
+The insurance companies got politicians to help them enforce tighter regulations, making it more difficult for homeowners to file a roof claim against their insurance company.

-In the event of a complete loss, SB 76 doesn’t apply but instead gets paid for in full.
-SB 76 also only allows for two years to file roof damage insurance claims or to reopen a claim.
+In the event of a complete loss, SB 76 doesn’t apply but gets paid for in full.
+SB 76 also allows two years to file roof damage insurance claims or reopen a claim.

-Understanding Your Roof CoverageThe first thing to understand about roof coverage is that the age of your roof is a factor when it comes to your roof claim being covered or not.
+Understanding Your Roof CoverageThe first thing to understand about roof coverage is that the age of your roof is a factor in whether your roof claim is covered.

-The dwelling coverage in a homeowners insurance policy typically helps protect your home’s structure, including the roof, from certain perils, or causes of damage.
+The dwelling coverage in a homeowners insurance policy typically helps protect your home’s structure, including the roof, from certain perils or causes of damage.
 Commonly covered perils include fire, wind, and hail damage.
 So, if your roof needs repairs after it is damaged by hail or by a tree that topples onto it during a windstorm, you may find that your dwelling coverage helps cover the cost.
-If the contents of your home are ruined as the result of a covered roof claim, personal property coverage may help pay to repair or replace them.
+If the contents of your home are ruined due to a covered roof claim, personal property coverage may help pay to repair or replace them.

-Meanwhile, the roof of an unattached structure on your property, such as a shed or detached garage, may be covered by the other structures protection in a homeowners insurance policy if the damage is caused by a covered peril.
+Meanwhile, the roof of an unattached structure on your property, such as a shed or detached garage, may be covered by the other structures' protection in a homeowners insurance policy if a covered peril causes damage.